sandip-ghimire/VoiceComp/README.md

 A short instructions for participants to proceed the experiment.

 #####  Decision Option
-Configure the options to be presented for the particiants along with the points/score awarded for each option.
+Configure the options to be presented for the participants along with the points/score awarded for each decision.

 #####  Audio files
 Set up a list of audio files along with options such as randomize the order or set a sequence.